 Scope

 This technical report describes operational and management considerations for STI Certification Authorities (STI- CAs) within the context of the SHAKEN framework (ATIS-1000074 [Ref 1]), Delegate Certificates (ATIS-1000092) and the SHAKEN: Governance Model and Certificate Management framework (ATIS-1000080 [Ref 2]).
 This document focuses on the operational and management aspects that impact the authentication and verification services, as well as general Certification Authority (CA) practices and policies.
-The document addresses the STI-PA operational aspects of managing the list of STI-CAs and authorization of Service Providers to obtain STI certificates and to issue delegate certificates.
+The document addresses the STI-PA operational aspects of managing the list of STI-CAs and authorization of STI Participants to obtain STI certificates and to issue delegate certificates.
 This document does not address any additional policy aspects defined by the STI Governance Authority (STI-GA), and applied by the STI Policy Administrator (STI-PA), in determining whether a CA is qualified to serve as an STI-CA, whether a service provider is a valid service provider or whether a service provider is authorized to issue delegate certificates.
-The guidelines and recommendations provided in this document are based on an STI-PA starting with a list of trusted STI-CAs and a list of authorized Service Providers or the policies set by the STI-GA to be applied by the STI-PA in authorizing Service Providers to participate in the ecosystem.
+The guidelines and recommendations provided in this document are based on an STI-PA starting with a list of trusted STI-CAs and a list of authorized STI Participants or the policies set by the STI-GA to be applied by the STI-PA in authorizing STI Participants to participate in the ecosystem.

 Purpose